-There is an increased demand for gorilla Trekking in Uganda, this has pressured the uganda wildlife Authority to now allow 17 groups to be tracked in Bwindi Impenetrable National Park.
+Uganda Introduces more Habituated Gorilla Families with more Gorilla Permits for Tourists. because of increased demand for Gorilla Trekking in Uganda, this has pressured the Uganda wildlife Authority to now allow 17 groups to be tracked in Bwindi Impenetrable National Park.

 The Uganda Wildlife Authority (UWA) has finally increased the number of gorilla families available for tracking and viewing by two, taking the total to 17.